 For Christmas 1969, the limited edition "Chantilly Collection Royale" line of luxury bottles and packaging was introduced to elevate the status of Chantilly perfume.
 It was dedicated to Louis and Marie Antoinette and was meant to recapture Houbigant's former glory by using historical bottles such as the Baccarat crystal one used for Parfum d'Argeville (Le Flacon Louis XVI) and the multifaceted one originally used for Essence Rare (Le Flacon de Versailles) plus a gilded powder box called "Le Boite d'Or Heritage Dusting Powder" as shown in the advertisement above.
 Reflecting the 18th century of love of elegance, these Chantilly delights are encased in amber toned coffrets with the posh look of the softest velvet.
 Old stock of this collection was still sold in 1974.

 • 6.5 oz Le Flacon Louis XVI Eau de Parfum retailed for $20.00 and features the scene of two lovers in a garden, delicately etched in gold, the flacon is topped by a gold sphere.
 How to tell this from the more expensive Baccarat crystal version?
-The Chantilly bottle has plastic on the end of the stopper and is made up of molded glass which is decorated with silk screened decoration, bottle made i France by Pochet et du Courval, bottle stands 7.75" tall.
-The original Baccarat bottle is made up of crystal with hand stenciled gild decor, and features a ground glass stopper.
+The Chantilly bottle has plastic on the end of the stopper and is made up of molded glass which is decorated with silk screened decoration, bottle made in France by Pochet et du Courval, bottle stands 7.75" tall.
+This version is molded with "Bottle Made in France" on the base.
+The original Baccarat bottle is made up of lead crystal with hand stenciled gild decor, and features a ground glass stopper.

 • 4 oz Le Flacon de Versailles Eau de Parfum retailed for $15.00 is a multifaceted glass bottle marked Bottle Made in Japan on the base.
 The screw cap has a crown image on the top.
 The original Essence Rare bottle was cut crystal, by Baccarat and has a inner glass stopper and a fluted gilt brass overcap.